rabi-siddique/rate-limiter/redis.md

 RDB (Redis Database): a point-in-time snapshot of the dataset AOF (Append-Only File): an append-only log of all write operations By default, Redis saves data to disk every 5 minutes if at least 1000 keys have changed.
 These settings can be configured in the redis.conf configuration file.

+## Clear Redis

+To clear all the data from Redis, you can use the `FLUSHALL` command.
+This command removes all the keys and their associated values from all the databases in the Redis server.